smatechnologies/ibm-i-agent-docs/docs/configuration/extended-discussion.md

 Error bypass flag SMA0014 is discussed in Job Tracking and Queuing.

-When choosing the settings for the error bypass flags SMA0007 and SMA0008, it will help to understand the behavior visible from the OpCon/xps Schedule display.
-It is important to remember that regardless of how these bypass flags are set, these error message IDs represent that there is a technical problem that is preventing one or more jobs from running when OpCon/xps has requested to start the jobs.
-If the bypass flags are not set to bypass the errors, OpCon/xps will report the jobs as failed and the jobs can be restarted after the error has been corrected.
+When choosing the settings for the error bypass flags SMA0007 and SMA0008, it will help to understand the behavior visible from the OpCon Schedule display.
+It is important to remember that regardless of how these bypass flags are set, these error message IDs represent that there is a technical problem that is preventing one or more jobs from running when OpCon has requested to start the jobs.
+If the bypass flags are not set to bypass the errors, OpCon will report the jobs as failed and the jobs can be restarted after the error has been corrected.

-If a job has been submitted by bypassing one of these errors, OpCon/xps will report the job as shown in the following examples (refer to both *Job Status* discussions, below); it will assume that the jobs are active but incomplete.
+If a job has been submitted by bypassing one of these errors, OpCon will report the job as shown in the following examples (refer to both *Job Status* discussions, below); it will assume that the jobs are active but incomplete.
 In this case, the IBM i system operator or administrator becomes responsible for manually correcting the configuration problems under IBM i and then manually releasing the jobs.

-If it is decided that a job being held in a job queue that has an error (either condition SMA0007 or SMA0008) should be deleted and not run when the error has been bypassed, the correct procedure for deleting the job is to use the OpCon/xps Kill command from the job's context (right mouse click) menu in the OpCon/xps EM Schedule display.
-Using the Kill command will allow OpCon/xps to correctly set the job status in the schedule and it also removes the job from the IBM i job queue.
+If it is decided that a job being held in a job queue that has an error (either condition SMA0007 or SMA0008) should be deleted and not run when the error has been bypassed, the correct procedure for deleting the job is to use the OpCon Kill command from the job's context (right mouse click) menu in the OpCon EM Schedule display.
+Using the Kill command will allow OpCon to correctly set the job status in the schedule and it also removes the job from the IBM i job queue.

-If an IBM i system operator deletes a job from an IBM i job queue, OpCon/xps will not be able to report the failed status of that job, but will continue to show the job as active until the next OpCon/xps job status poll interval.
-After OpCon/xps sends a job status poll (transaction TX2) to the LSAM, the LSAM will be able to discover that the job is either not found or is in *OUTQ (output queue) status.
+If an IBM i system operator deletes a job from an IBM i job queue, OpCon will not be able to report the failed status of that job, but will continue to show the job as active until the next OpCon job status poll interval.
+After OpCon sends a job status poll (transaction TX2) to the LSAM, the LSAM will be able to discover that the job is either not found or is in *OUTQ (output queue) status.

 :::tip
 It may take some time for the LSAM to report a failed status for a job that was ended by an operator directly from IBM i, outside of the control of the LSAM.
-This is because the LSAM will only search for the job status when it receives a job status request transaction (TX2) from OpCon/xps.
-The interval that controls how often OpCon/xps sends a job status request is set using the OpCon/xps **Administration function -> Options table -> Time Settings -> Minutes between checking running jobs**.
+This is because the LSAM will only search for the job status when it receives a job status request transaction (TX2) from OpCon.
+The interval that controls how often OpCon sends a job status request is set using the OpCon **Administration function -> Options table -> Time Settings -> Minutes between checking running jobs**.
 :::

 In previous versions of he IBM i LSAM software, it was possible for the server jobs to issue the error message ID SMA0097.
 If this error code appears next to an IBM i job in an OpCon schedule, this indicates that the LSAM software needs to be updated with the latest software patches.

 ## Job Status for Attempted Job Starts (TX1)

-If the IBM i LSAM Parameters switches (SMA0008 or SMA0007) are set to "Y" = Yes, allowing job queue error conditions to be bypassed, the LSAM will return a special job status to the OpCon/xps Schedule, rather than rejecting the job request.
+If the IBM i LSAM Parameters switches (SMA0008 or SMA0007) are set to "Y" = Yes, allowing job queue error conditions to be bypassed, the LSAM will return a special job status to the OpCon Schedule, rather than rejecting the job request.
 The job will appear to be active, however, it will show the special status message "JOBQ HELD" as illustrated in the example below.
 When this status appears, the job will not start executing until an operator intervenes and manually releases the held job queue.
-Once the job queue is released, the job should run normally and OpCon/xps and the LSAM will continue normal operations automatically.
+Once the job queue is released, the job should run normally and OpCon and the LSAM will continue normal operations automatically.

-This example illustrates how OpCon/xps notifies when a job has been allowed to bypass error code SMA0008 and enter a job queue in HELD status:
+This example illustrates how OpCon notifies when a job has been allowed to bypass error code SMA0008 and enter a job queue in HELD status:

 Bypassed Job Start Error SMA0008

 ![Bypassed Job Start Error SMA0008](../Resources/Images/IBM-i/Bypassed-Job-Start-Error-SMA0008.png "Bypassed Job Start Error SMA0008")

-When a job has been allowed to bypass error code SMA0007 and enter a job queue that is not attached to an IBM i subsystem, the report from the OpCon/xps Schedule works the same as in the example above, but with the following different text:
+When a job has been allowed to bypass error code SMA0007 and enter a job queue that is not attached to an IBM i subsystem, the report from the OpCon Schedule works the same as in the example above, but with the following different text:

 1. The Schedule job status will show: Job Running -- JOBQ NO SBS
     - This status means, "the job queue is not attached to a subsystem."
 2. The message sent to the SAM Log will read:
     - "JOBQ not linked to SBS: library/jobq preventing job: jobname #1234567890"\ (The SAM job name and job number are shown at the end of the message.)

-## Job Status After OpCon/xps Status Request (TX2)
+## Job Status After OpCon Status Request (TX2)

 If a job remains stuck in a job queue and does not achieve active status, the LSAM job status check program will either report that the job queue is still HELD (as shown above), or for any other reasons, the job status will appear as in the following example: